 If an extension is needed because the Trust Fund Office needs additional information from you, the Trust Fund Office will notify you as soon as possible, but no later than 45 days after receipt of the claim, of the specific information necessary to complete the claim.
 You will have 45 days from receipt of the notification to respond.
 During the period in which you are allowed to supply additional information, the normal period for making a decision on the claim will be suspended.
-The deadline is suspended from the date of the extension notice until either 45 days have passed or the date you respond to the request (whichever is earlier).
-The Trust Fund Office then has 30 days to make a decision on your claim and notify you of the determination.
+The deadline is suspended from the date of the extension notice until either 45 days to make a decision on your claim and notify you of the determination.
 If the information is not provided within the 45 days allowed, your claim will be denied.